yunytuny/TwitchNotifyToTelegram/README.md

 # TwitchNotifyToTelegram
-That code will notify your subscribers at your telegram channel when you start your stream at Twitch.
+That code will notify your followers at your telegram channel when you start your stream at Twitch.

-///

 **Preview:**

 ![preview](https://raw.githubusercontent.com/yunytuny/TwitchNotifyToTelegram/main/images/preview.png)

-///

-///

 **Instructions:**